FjjDessoyCaraballo/FjjDessoyCaraballo/README.md

 ## Welcome to the EXTRAVAGANT WORLD of my GitHub profile

 <p align="left">I'm Felipe, a multicultural guy that found his love for doing shenanigans in shell.
-I mostly dwell within C/C++ language for now, but I have been acquainted to R, and Python.
+I'm a full stack developer and currently looking for a job placement.
+You can view most of my career related stuff in my [LinkedIn](https://www.linkedin.com/in/fdessoy/) or my [Linktree](https://linktr.ee/fdessoy), this place will mostly emphasize my projects.

 My passion subject is cybersec and writing documentation.
 At this moment I am a student in Hive Helsinki, a school with peer-to-peer learning system.
 If you are interested, here's my <a href="https://www.linkedin.com/in/fdessoy" style="color: #0a66c2; text-decoration: none;">LinkedIn</a>.</p>